Rhodiola Rosea is an adaptogenic herb that brings your body and mind into a state of balance.

 However, another objective was to see if higher doses of Rhodiola would yield bigger benefits.
 The other dose was 50% higher than the first one.
 Specifically, the cadets took either 2 or 3 capsules or Rhodiola extract.

-The results?
 The study showed that Rhodiola enhanced resistance to fatigue in cadets.
 However, there wasn’t a lot of difference between the lower and higher Rhodiola dosage.
 In fact, the lower dosage seemed to yield slightly better effects – which is quite surprising!
 (10)

 Rhodiola Rosea vs an Antidepressant